 Found objects and trinkets

-Finding random items in thrift shops, recycling already used objects or even salvaging items from garbage and transforming them into fine art: You can’t get any more unusual or unique than that.
+Finding random items in thrift shops, recycling used objects or even salvaging items from garbage make for an unusual and sustainable twist.

 Fabrics, paper, newspapers and found objects are all fair game in mixed media art.
-Juliette Belmonte’s artwork found objects, tissue paper, fabric and newspaper to create her collaged ladies.
+Jon Garbet and Salty De Soufflé incorporates cuttings from old books and magazines, vintage paintings and found objects to create their playfully surreal collages.

 Bold abstraction with a twist

-Pick from the wildest and brightest abstracts on Artfinder.
 Abstracted landscapes or cityscapes are kicked-up a notch with the inclusion of a few surprise materials such as sand, grout or even sponge.
-Incorporate one giant piece of unusual wall art as a statement piece, or a few smaller pieces of contrasting texture to make up a gallery wall.
+You could incorporate one giant piece of unusual wall art as a statement piece, or a few smaller pieces of contrasting textures to create a gallery wall.

-Nicole Cijs uses grout (not from the shower) and sand to get that rough, three-dimensional look for her soothing abstracts.
+Kate Rattray uses cement board and glass to get that rough, three-dimensional look for her complex abstracts.

-Collages can range from naive, whimsical scenes to political commentary.
-Collages are one of the most versatile mediums and can include magazine and newspaper clippings, photographs, paper, rope, hair - anything you can imagine.
+First used as an experimental medium in the early 20th century, collages are now one of the most versatile mediums and can include magazine and newspaper clippings, photographs, paper, rope, hair - anything you can imagine!

 Shop unusual wall art